 Coronavirus disease is spreading worldwide

 According to the official source, there are more than 1,270,000 total cases globally.
-Italy, The United States, Germany and Spain have been suffering most of all outside of China, which is experiencing a slowdown of the new patients with the coronavirus symptoms.
+Italy, The United States, Germany, and Spain have been suffering most of all outside of China, which is experiencing a slowdown of the new patients with coronavirus symptoms.

 Businesses are under the coronavirus crisis